who we are

 You want to send a message with your work and we want to help you!

-Sarah Massey is a public relations professional who specializes in storytelling and branding for creative organizations and artists.
-Sarah originally founded Massey Media in 2005 to build the progressive movement with creative and strategic communications.
-As we head into our tenth year, Massey’s work has evolved to promoting arts, culture and community in the nation’s capital.
+Sarah Massey is a public relations professional who specializes in storytelling and branding for social justice and the arts.
+Since 2005, Massey has supported the national and local progressive movements with creative and strategic communications.
+As we head into our eleventh year, Massey’s work has evolved to promoting arts, culture and community in the nation’s capital.

 Faith Flanagan, Director Art Matters